 Author: Steve Bennett

-* It is much more important to improve balance, posture and stability of the trunk than it is to improve leg or arm strength.
-To generate high levels of acceleration and speed requires a trunk that can transfer the force.
-Almost everyone has a standing body alignment that is not ideal and also have an inadequate ability to maintain good body position ie Trunk stability.
+* Improving balance, posture, and trunk stability is much more important than improving leg or arm strength.
+Generating high levels of acceleration and speed requires a trunk that can transfer force.
+Almost everyone has an unideal standing body alignment and also has an inadequate ability to maintain good body position, i.e. Trunk stability.

-* Fingers should be relaxed and elbows should be held close to the body and swing behind the plane of the body.
+* Fingers should be relaxed, elbows should be held close to the body, and swings should be made behind the plane of the body.
 (This may require improved shoulder flexibility in some athletes)

-* The shoulder girdle should be loose and allowed to bounce not be held down in a fixed position.
+* The shoulder girdle should be loose and allowed to bounce, not held down in a fixed position.

 * The athlete should not try to lean forward ( a very slight lean in fine.)

-The 800m event needs special training at the 800m race speed.
-The ability to relax and use little energy is important at race pace.
+The 800m event requires special training at the 800m race speed.
+At race pace, the ability to relax and use little energy is important.

 Some sessions to improve performance in the 800m are: